LMS Princess Royal Class 6201 Princess Elizabeth: Preservation

-It was later withdrawn from service in late 2016 due to multiple problems being found with the locomotive's boiler and it was decided to carry out the repairs at the Princess Royal Class Locomotive Trust's (PRCLT) West Shed at Butterley in Derbyshire.
-The repair work was later transferred elsewhere and 6201 was taken to Carnforth for the repairs to be undertook.
-6201 returned to service in 2019 and is now presently part of West Coast Railways pool of engines based at Carnforth MPD for trips in the north of Britain.
+It was withdrawn from service in late 2016 due to multiple problems being found with the locomotive's boiler and it was decided to carry out the repairs at the Princess Royal Class Locomotive Trust's (PRCLT) West Shed at Butterley in Derbyshire.
+The repair work was later transferred to Carnforth.
+6201 returned to service in 2019 and is now part of West Coast Railways pool of engines based at Carnforth MPD for trips in the north of Britain.